 Hip joint arthroplasty is an elective procedure, meaning it is an option selected among other alternatives.
-The decision to have hip replacement surgery must be made with a thorough understanding of the potential risks and benefits of the procedure, as well as the anticipated outcome, and will be considered carefully between the patient and orthopedic specialists at Angeles Health.
+The decision to have hip replacement surgery must be made with a thorough understanding of the potential risks and benefits of the procedure, as well as the anticipated outcome, and will be considered carefully between the patient and orthopedic specialists at our facilities.

 Benefits of Hip Replacement Surgery

 The greatest benefit of hip replacement for most of our patients is dramatic pain relief.
-Most of Angeles Hospital Tijuana patients have complete, or near complete, relief of pain.
+Most of our patients have complete, or near complete, relief of pain.
 Studies indicate 80% or more of hip replacement patients are completely pain free after their operation.
 Range of hip movement and mobility also improves moderately in most patients.